vetsuisse-unibe/NGS-course-docs/mapping.md

 ###### Load the reference genome
 By default, IGV loads Human hg19 or the last genome used on the browser.
 If the genome is not dog or canFam3, we  load the reference genome  canFam3:
 ![IGVimage](igv.1.png)

+if you cannot see the canFam3, click on more and search for canFam3.

 ##### Visualizing read alignments
  IGV choose File > Load from File..., select the Bull Terrier bam file, and click OK.
 Note that the bam and index files must be in the same directory for IGV to load these properly.